 Luffa can be harsh to people with sensitive skin.
 For a softer alternative, try oakmoss.
 When it gets wet, it softens up more than luffa.
 It has a nice woodsy/musky scent that I associate with the forest.

 Oakmoss can be found in many parts of the country or you can get it online.
-I shred mine so that it incorporates into the soap better.
+I shred mine so that it better incorporates into the soap.
 Oakmoss will disperse well in cold process soap, but in melt and pour soap, it will float to the top.
-I use this to my advantage and use one side of the soap for gentle exfoliating and the other side for everything else.
+I use this to my advantage and use one side of the soap for gently exfoliating and the other side for everything else.

 Grow Your Own Luffa

 You can actually grow your own luffa!
 As long as your area has a proper growing season for squash, you can successfully grow luffa.
 Luffa is actually a squash, and you can eat it as such when it is young.
 Or use it to make luffa soap.

 - Plant the seeds directly in the soil or you can buy starts already sprouted.
 It needs a good amount of sunlight, at least four hours a day.
 It is a vine, so it needs a trellis or fence.
 As the vines begin to form, nudge it along so that it follows the support.

 - It will have several big yellow flowers that may not do anything at first.
 Most squashes have male flowers first that do not produce fruit, so these may wither and die.
 Don’t panic, the female flowers will follow soon – these will be the fruiting ones.

 - Allow the fruit to form fully and start to turn a bit yellow before picking.
 I usually just leave mine on the vine.
 They will start to dry out and may even mold a bit (which is normal).

 - When they are fully dry, you can shake them and hear the seeds rattle around on the inside.
 Cut the ends off and remove the seeds.
 Dry for next year if you wish.
 Soak the luffa in warm water to remove the husk.
 Allow to dry and use as you would any luffa.